'Road testing' plants reveals photosynthesis secrets

 A similar problem has faced scientists studying plants, and in particular photosynthesis, the process by which plants capture solar energy to generate all of our food and some of our fuels.

 But scientists still don’t understand how this beautiful machine works “on the road,” that is, its natural environment.
 The problem is both highly complex and extremely important.
-Photosynthesis is highly sensitive to rapid changes in environmental conditions like light, temperature, humidity, the availability of water and nutrients etc. Even more critically, when the plant cannot properly control photosynthesis under these conditions, it can produce toxic side reactions that can damage or kill it, leading to loss of yield.
+Photosynthesis is highly sensitive to rapid changes in environmental conditions like light, temperature, humidity, and the availability of water and nutrients.

 Bringing nature to the lab